 4.2.
 If the Client provides the Contractor with information, the Contractor may assume that it is accurate and complete when implementing the agreement.

 4.3.
 The Client determines and is responsible for the scope and efficiency of the repair(s) and/or work to be performed.
 The Client decides on the technical and other specifications based on which the repair(s) and/or other work will ultimately be performed.

-Article 5: Delivery period / performance period
+Article 5: Delivery time/implementation period

-Article 6: Transfer of risk
+Article 6: Delivery and risk transfer

 6.3.
-In the event of a purchase in which a good is exchanged (inruil) and the Client retains the good to be exchanged pending delivery of the new good, the risk attached to the good to be exchanged remains with the Client and all costs will be for its account until it has placed this good in the possession of the Contractor.
+If a good is exchanged and the Client retains the good to be exchanged pending delivery of the new good, the risk of the good to be exchanged remains with the Client and all costs will be for its account until the time that it hands over the good to the Contractor.
 The costs referred to in the previous sentence also include the costs of maintenance and any damage, regardless of the cause.
-If the Client cannot deliver the good to be exchanged in the condition that it was in when the agreement was concluded, the Contractor may terminate the agreement.
+If the Client is unable to deliver the good to be exchanged in the condition in which it was when the agreement was concluded, the Contractor may terminate the agreement.

-Article 7: Price change
+Article 7: Price changes